ttx89-dev/vexl-language/README.md

 In most languages, you have integers, arrays, lists, and objects.
 In VEXL, a single number is just a 1-dimensional vector of size 1.
 A list is a vector.
 A matrix is a vector.
 Even a tree or a graph can be expressed as a nested vector structure.

 By treating everything as a vector, VEXL unifies mathematics and programming.
 Whether you are doing simple arithmetic, complex data processing, or high-performance neural networks, the syntax and logic remain exactly the same.
-It is designed to be **simple enough for a beginner** to write a script, yet **powerful enough for a scientist** to train a model.
+It is designed to be **simple enough for a beginner** to write a script, yet **powerful enough for a scientist**.

 VEXL is a compiled, statically-typed language built for the future of high-performance computing, where parallel processing is the default, not an afterthought.